Dale Hansen

 Dale Eugene Hansen (born August 2, 1948) is an American sportscaster, who formerly worked as the weeknight sports anchor during the 10 pm newscasts on ABC's Dallas affiliate WFAA, who left the station on September 2, 2021.
 He formerly also hosted Dale Hansen's Sports Special on Sundays at 10:35 pm, consistently one of the highest-rated local programs in Dallas-Fort Worth.
 His segment each night garnered an audience of over 300,000 people.
 He also served as the station's sports director.

 Personal life

 Hansen was born in Logan, Iowa.
 After high school, Hansen served in the United States Navy.
 He now lives in Waxahachie, Texas.
 He is married and has two children.

 Military service

 According to The New York Times, Hansen served in the United States Navy during the Vietnam War.
-Dale's best friend, Carrol Meyer, served in the Army, and was killed at the age of 18 just after six weeks of being deployed to Vietnam.
+Dale's best friend, Carrol Meyer, served in the Army, and was killed at the age of 18 after just six weeks of being deployed to Vietnam.
 On Memorial Day in 2018, the WFAA Channel 8 team surprised Hansen with a portrait of Meyer by a local artist.
 The gift brought tears to Hansen eyes as he stated, "Meyer had died 50 years ago today but Meyer will be 18 years old forever."